ruvido/5loaves2fish/_code/_posts/2017-01-02-aiming-for-the-maximum.md

 ---
-# aiming-for-the-maximum
 title: Aiming for the maximum
 author: Alessandra
-image: /images/posts/aiming-for-the-maximum.jpg
+image: "/images/posts/aiming-for-the-maximum.jpg"
 summary: Is it true that “it’s always better to have one child and to bring him up well, than to have many and not be able to offer them many opportunities”?
 id: 1
-suggested: [7, 9, 11]
+suggested:
+- 7
+- 9
+- 11
 ---

 Today a dear friend of mine from Spain commented my third awesome pregnant belly reproaching that only the Romanians, "los moros" and Gypsies get to the third child; and then "There are you guys, I just can’t get you".
 In fact normal people, those endowed with common sense, realize that today having one child is already a big thing (especially with this crisis), and two are just for the bravest.